apache/infrastructure-aardvark-proxy/README.md

 - `postmatches`: A list of keywords and/or regexes that, if matched, will block the request
 - `multimatch`: A combination blocker.
 If a `required` keyword or regex is matched, the request will be blocked only if one or more `auxiliary` keywords/regexes are also matched

+## Naïve Spam Scan
+Aardvark contains a very naïve spam scanner in `spamfilter.py` that uses a very simplified Bayes-esque formula for determining whether something is spam.
+It is enabled for form data only, and can be disabled entirely by setting `enable_naive_scan` to `false`.
+It has a built-in corpus with ham and spam in English, and works...sometimes :)

+It is very much a work in progress, but should be safe to have enabled.

 ## Pipservicing

 To enable as a pipservice, add the following minimal hiera yaml to your node config: